brendel-group/mission_db/docs/cli/README.md

 - `--id` remove tag by id
 - `--name` remove tag by name

-either `--id` or `--name` must be given.
-If both are given the id will be used and the name is ignored.
-Doesn't aks for verification.
+Either `--id` or `--name` must be given.
+If both are given the id will be used and the name is ignored. \
+Doesn't ask for verification.

 Example
 ```bash